alandipert/wondr-blog/posts/querying-trees.md

 computation time is negligible and the programmer is able to write clear R code for querying the structure without explicitly walking the tree or admitting a separate query language.

+> Many thanks to [Barret Schloerke](http://schloerke.com/) for reviewing this
+> post and suggesting improvements.

 [rjsonpath]: https://github.com/blmoore/rjsonpath
 [jsonlite]: https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html